pluginpal/strapi-plugin-sitemap/README.md

 ## 🤖 Robots.txt

-To make sure search engines know where to find the sitemap XML you would have to make a `robots.txt` file in the front-end of your website and include the following line:
+To make sure search engines are able to find the sitemap XML create a `robots.txt` file in the front-end of your website and add the following line:

 ```
 Sitemap: https://your-strapi-domain.com/sitemap/index.xml
 ```

-*Read more about `robots.txt` files [here](https://developers.google.com/search/docs/advanced/robots/create-robots-txt).*
+Read more about the `robots.txt` file [here](https://developers.google.com/search/docs/advanced/robots/create-robots-txt).

 ## ⚙️ Settings
 Settings can be changed in the admin section of the plugin.
 In the last tab (Settings) you will find the settings as described below.